mehdinabegh/clean-code-persian/4_Comments/4_Comments.md

 		return dayOfMonth;
 	}
 ```

 These comments are so noisy that we learn to ignore them.
-As we read through code, our
-eyes simply skip over them.
-Eventually the comments begin to lie as the code around them
+As we read through code, our eyes simply skip over them.
+Eventually the comments begin to lie as the code around them changes.
-changes.
 The first comment in Listing 4-4 seems appropriate.
-2 It explains why the catch block
-is being ignored.
+2 It explains why the catch block is being ignored.
 But the second comment is pure noise.
-Apparently the programmer was
-just so frustrated with writing try / catch blocks in this function that he needed to vent.
+Apparently the programmer was just so frustrated with writing try/catch blocks in this function that he needed to vent.

 Listing 4-4
 startSending